Winston-Hsiao/powbuild-wod-api/README.md

 You can view documentation at http://localhost:3000/api/v1/docs while the API runs locally on your device
 >enter `$ npm run dev` in terminal while in the project's folder to run API locally

-> `API is listening on port 3000
+> API is listening on port 3000<br />
-Version 1 Docs are available on http://localhost:3000/api/v1/docs`
+Version 1 Docs are available on http://localhost:3000/api/v1/docs

 should be visible in terminal when running successfully